Understanding Inner Ear Damage and its Effect on Hearing

 Gene therapy is one possible solution for inner ear disorders.
 Like the eye, the inner ear is structured in a way to allow relatively easy access for the application of vectors, or carriers of genetic information that can be used in gene therapy.

 Inner ear disorders can also occur when hair cells are damaged or missing.
 In humans, the loss of hair cells is normally seen as irreversible and the primary neural cells that can be found in the inner ear are not able to regenerate spontaneously.
-Stem cell therapy, however, is another promising area of research for treatment of several hearing conditions.
+Stem cell therapy, however, is another promising area of research for the treatment of several hearing conditions.

 Transplanting new stem cells allows for the development of hair cells that may have been lost through damage or aging.
 Surprisingly, the different organ systems of adults contain stem cells.
 Advanced studies in stem cell therapy may even result in new treatments that can cure deafness.